 Praveena T & Anupama K (2025)

 This study examines how AI tutors and virtual assistants equipped with natural language processing can provide personalised English language instruction compared to traditional teaching methods.
-The research shows promise for AI tools that can adapt to individual student needs and provide customized language practise, though the authors note more classroom-based research is still needed.
+The research shows promise for AI tools that can adapt to individual student needs and provide customised language practise, though the authors note more classroom-based research is still needed.
 English teachers will find valuable insights about integrating AI assistants to supplement their instruction and provide additional speaking and writing practise opportunities.

 ELF: Educational LLM Framework of Improving and Evaluating AI-generated Content for Classroom Teaching View study ↗